lkanapka/bios611-project1/README.md

 ![](assets/storm_count.png)

-Each storm was classified according to the maximum intensity that was recorded.
-Considering only tropical cyclones (excluding subtropical and extratropical storms), figure 2 shows the number of storms by intensity over time.
+Classifing each storm according to the maximum intensity that was recorded and considering only tropical cyclones (excluding subtropical and extratropical storms), figure 2 shows the number of storms by intensity over time.
 A tropical depression is the least intense and a hurricane is the most intense.
+There seems to be a trend towards more tropical storms and fewer tropical depressions.

 ![](assets/cyclone_count.png)

+These figures suggest that there may not be any trend in the number of overall storms but there may be a trend towards more intense storms.

 ### Analysis